apereo/cas/cas-server-documentation/installation/Logging.md

 ## Configuration
 It is often time helpful to externalize `log4j2.xml` to a system path to preserve settings between upgrades.
 The location of `log4j2.xml` file by default is on the runtime classpath.
-These may be overridden by the `application.properties` file

 ```properties
 # logging.config=classpath:log4j2.xml